CAPE ASSIST

 -

-Marijuana use is linked to school failure.
 Students who use marijuana tend to get lower grades and are more likely to drop out of school.

 -